saminulh/shared-articles/Foreign Affairs/Liberalism and Democracy - Marc Plattner.md

 > \[A large number of autocratic regimes\] were generally succeeded by regimes that at least aspired to be democratic, giving rise to the phenomenon that Samuel P. Huntington termed the "third wave" of democratization. ([[liberalism-and-democracy.pdf#page=2&selection=17,1,22,64|page 2]])
 * A coherent story here could be that this third wave brought about democracies that were (for presumably correlated reasons) not ready for liberalism.
 Thus, this new yield of democracies would be fundamentally different from the success stories that came before.

-> Outside of Africa, few of these aspiring new democracies have su#ered outright reversions to authoritarianism.
+> Outside of Africa, few of these aspiring new democracies have suffered outright reversions to authoritarianism.
 But many…fall short of providing the protection of individual liberties and adherence to the rule of law commonly found in the long- established democracies ([[liberalism-and-democracy.pdf#page=2&selection=28,0,40,23|page 2]])

 >  While many new electoral democracies fall short of liberalism, on the whole, countries that hold free elections are overwhelmingly more liberal than those that do not, and countries that protect civil liberties are overwhelmingly more likely to hold free elections than those that do not. ([[liberalism-and-democracy.pdf#page=5&selection=28,36,36,58|page 5]])
 - Curious to see the data here